Shubhcoder/loopi/docs/ARCHITECTURE.md

 ## Overview

-Automa is built on Electron's multi-process architecture with a clear separation between main process (Node.js) and renderer process (React/browser).
+Loopi is built on Electron's multi-process architecture with a clear separation between main process (Node.js) and renderer process (React/browser).
 This document explains the design decisions and data flow patterns.

 ## Process Architecture